Im-Rises/cpu_intel_8080_emulator/README.md

     frequency_counter += 1;
 ```

+In all the cases, you will need a working MMU.
+The project is provided with a simple MMU that can be used for testing purposes.
+You can find it in the `mmu.rs` file.

+To test the good behaviour of the CPU, a set of CPU tests have been used, they show examples of the use of the CPU and the MMU.
+You can find them in the `cpu.rs` file.
+Mode details about the tests can be found in the `Run tests` section below.

 ## Rust tests

 You can test the good behaviour of the project by typing the commands onf of the following command.
 It will start the